Pin Eight Home

 Posted on May 6, 2009

 Arika, publisher of Tetris the Grand Master, is spraying DMCA takedown notices for videos of falling block games across YouTube again.
-But this time, Arika got YouTube to take down a video of LOCKJAW, which isn't a direct imitation of any Arika product, and even a video criticizing Arika's practices, which should be textbook fair use.
-So to be safe, after today's bug-fix release of Tetramino 0.40 for NES, I've put development of Tetramino, TOD, and LOCKJAW on hiatus until the situation becomes clearer.
+But this time, Arika got YouTube to take down a video of a falling block game that isn't a direct imitation of any Arika product, and even a video criticizing Arika's practices, which should be textbook fair use.
+So to be safe, I've put development of falling block games on hiatus until the situation becomes clearer.

 Posted on April 24, 2009